China–Kazakhstan relations: Qing

-By 1755, the Qianlong Emperor sent troops to wipe out the Dzungar Dawachi regime and ordered the recruitment of the Kazakhs.
-The tribal alliance led by Ablai Khan expressed support for the Qing troops against the Dzungars and flocked to assist the Qing armies.
-In 1757, Dzungar nobleman Amursana fled to Abulai (阿布赉) after the rebellion failed.
-Abulai intended to capture Amursana and deliver him to the Qing court.
-After the Qing defeated the Dzungar and arrived at Lake Balkhash, Abulai and the Kazakh tribes under his rule submitted to the Qing and sent envoys to the Chengde Mountain Resort to provide horses.
-As a gesture of gratitude, the Qianlong Emperor bestowed the title of Khan on Abulai and let him lead all the Kazakhs.
-Since then Kazakh tribes have continuously paid tribute to the Qing.
+In 1757, Dzungar nobleman Amursana fled to Ablai Khan (阿布赉) after the rebellion failed, which Ablai Khan deliberately let his son-in-law to flee to Russia.
+After the Qing defeated the Dzungars and arrived at Lake Balkhash, Abulai and the Kazakh tribes under his rule, with his Khanate greatly devastated due to the Chinese invasion, agreed to submit to the Qing and sent envoys to the Chengde Mountain Resort to provide horses.
+As a gesture of gratitude, the Qianlong Emperor bestowed the title of Khan on Ablai and let him lead all the Kazakhs.
+Since then Kazakh tribes had continuously paid tribute to the Qing.
 Abulai had sent his descendants to Beijing to study, thus spreading the etiquette of China at that time to Central Asia.

-Due to the conflict between Russian Empire and Kazakh Khanate, many Kazakhs fled to the Qing dynasty.
+However, at the same time, Kazakhs were also slaughtered en masse as part of the Dzungar genocide, as Qing officials could not distinguish Kazakhs and Dzungars.
+This event triggered a scarred memory among Kazakh populace, who viewed Qing China with suspicion; meanwhile, Qianlong did not trust the Kazakhs despite his leniency on Ablai Khan as Kazakh migration and population settlement clashed with his attempt to Sinicise his newly conquered land, which ultimately triggered the Second Sino-Kazakh War a decade after the first war ended.
+Ultimately, however, the Kazakh Khanate would be dismantled in 1782 by the Russian Empire, and its lands divided between Russia and China.

 In 1862, Russian Cossack cavalry invaded Xinjiang and defeated Manchu troops, occupying 580,000 square kilometers, including a large part of present-day Kazakhstan.
-In 1864, China and Russia signed the Treaty of Demarcation of the Northwest Frontier (勘分西北界约记), which ceded part of the territory of China's northwest frontier to Russia.
-After that, some Kazakh tribes returned to China.
+In 1864, China and Russia signed the Treaty of Demarcation of the Northwest Frontier (勘分西北界约记), which ceded part of the territory of China's northwest frontier to Russia, which would later be renamed Semirechye Oblast.
+However, due to porous border, movement continued, and some Kazakh tribes moved between China and Russia.
 The Qing government implemented a 1,000-family system in Kazakh tribes.
 Kazakhs had to pay taxes and accept direct jurisdiction from the central government.
+Around the same time, the Dungan rebellion broke out, causing many Dungans to flee to what would be Kazakhstan and Kyrgyzstan; the Russians, alongside the local Kazakhs and Kyrgyz, agreed to resettle these people, forming the modern Dungans across these two states, especially in Kazakhstan.

+Republican China

-During the Tsar's rule, a large amount of Kazakh land was converted into immigrant areas, the number of livestock was greatly reduced, and the nomadic herdsmen's life deteriorated.
-Therefore, a large number of Kazakhs migrated to China in order to survive.
+During the final years of Tsar's rule, a large amount of Kazakh land was converted into immigrant areas, the number of livestock was greatly reduced, and the nomadic herdsmen's life deteriorated.
 During the First World War, the Tsar government recruited Kazakhs for military service, causing Kazakhs to rebel and revolt.
-More than 300,000 nomads fled to China to avoid repression.
+More than 300,000 Kazakh nomads fled to China to avoid repression.